plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 We are not interested in raising funds or taking investment either.
 Plausible is completely independent and bootstrapped.
 Revenue from paid subscriptions is used to pay our rent, further develop Plausible and allow us to commit to open source full time.

-If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) and support Plausible with a donation.
+If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
+Simply put, we treat sponsors like paying customers which means you can receive guaranteed priority support.

 For more views on the topic of open source funding, see [how to pay your rent with your open source project](https://plausible.io/blog/open-source-funding).